RagnarB83/ash-documentation/docs/index.rst

 Ash: Documentation
 ======================================

-These are the documentation pages of ASH, a multiscale modelling program.
+These are the documentation pages of ASH, an open-source multiscale modelling program.
+The code is available on `Github <https://github.com/RagnarB83/ash>`_

 .. raw:: html